gaehlerm/SoftwareEngineering/README.md

 ## Implementing a Model

-There are cases where you can’t implement a model you developed.
+There are cases where you can’t implement a model you've developed.
 It would be simply too complex.
+It just doesn't work as planned.
 This is a clear sign that your model is not optimal.
 A domain expert is able to explain it, so you should be able to implement it.
 In theory, the complexity of the domain-model should not exceed the complexity of the problem it tries to implement.
 This is the optimal case where a developer can explain the code to the domain expert and the domain expert understands it.
 They would simply talk about the very same thing.
 In this case, the development of the code would feel very easy as everything just falls into place.

 In reality, finding this optimal model is a really hard process.
 Most likely you’ll end up in an iterative loop switching between coding and modeling until you have a breakthrough when you suddenly realize how the optimal model should look like.